 This leads us to the following conjecture

-\begin{conjecture} For conservative mass-action networks that do not have two species with exactly the same rates and have at least a positive steady state, there is a duality relation between the sets of preclusters and of maximal invariant polyhedral supports. \end{conjecture}
+\begin{conj} For conservative mass-action networks that do not have two species with exactly the same rates and have at least one positive steady state, there is a duality relation between the sets of preclusters and of maximal invariant polyhedral supports. \end{conj}

 \begin{remark} The condition $\dot x_i \neq \dot x_j$ for $i \neq j$ is necessary in order to make sure no further clustering on the left kernel is done.
-We require that there is at least one positive steady state so that the the internal cycles are a refinement of preclusters. \end{remark}
+We require that there is at least one positive steady state so that the internal cycles are a refinement of preclusters. \end{remark}

 We conclude with the following question:

 \begin{question} Is there a duality relation between preclusters and siphons? \end{question}